 On the road to coming out my first year in college I met Christopher.
 He was a friend of my best friend Nina and it was Nina that introduced us.
 Introduced is probably a bit of a misnomer.
 I had met Christopher briefly and seen him in group settings and he struck me as odd and a bit weird.
-I did not want to have much to do with Christopher.
+I did not want to have much to do with him.
 But, as happens, my ego got in the way.
-Nina came to me and said, “Christopher’s a virgin.
+Nina came to me one day and said, “Christopher’s a virgin.
+He is making me crazy talking about you all the time.
 He really likes you and wants to sleep with you.”
 Well, whose ego could turn down that kind of proposal at 18 years old?
 Soon after that Christopher and I had sex for the first time.

 Sometimes after the first of the year in 1977 Christopher and I became lovers.
-I shared a dorm room with another guy, who had his own room.
-He had to walk through my room to get to his room.
+I shared a dorm room with another guy, Tom, who had his own room.
+Tom had to walk through my room to get to his room.
 But Christopher, who lived with his Aunt in town, would stay over in my room, either for a few hours, or for the night, and we would have sex.
 He turned me on to Barbara Streisand and brought over all his records.
-Christopher could sing along perfectly with Barbra’s songs, and I remember him dancing around my room singing songs along with the record from, On A Clear Day.
+Christopher would lip sync or sing along perfectly with Barbra’s songs, and I remember him dancing around my room singing songs along with the record from, On A Clear Day.

 It soon was clear that dear, sensitive Christopher was head over heels in love with me and I was scared to death.
 To confuse things even more, my therapist at the time, following much of the then current thought about homosexuality, told me my love for Christopher was really self-love and a replacement for the love I did not get from my father.
 I was drawn to Christopher and at times just wanted to be held by him and at other times wanted to just be his friend.
 I was scared and confused.